SandiFlorent/Lowatem/rapport-FlorentSandi.md

     - Finished the last UML and merged the 3 uml into one pdf file

     - Commiting and pushing my actual state of the project in case I'm late

+### Late modifications (30 minutes late) :

+    - Added the visited rooms.
+Now once a room is visited, it's stays visible.

+    - Implemented the walls, they can be seen around visited rooms.

+    I finished the project, unfortunately I couldn't finish it in time, but I did it anyway for it was fun and very entertaining.
+It taught me new things and made me remember A LOT of things.
+So I'm still giving my last update anyway, even though it's a little bit late